allons42/eBiota/README.md

 ## Quickstart

 eBiota supports various functions for microbial community design.
 For a quickstart, we provide an example to design communities that utilize glucose and produce hydrogen.
 The whole process would take about 10 minutes.
+The results are displayed in [example_result](src/example_result).

 ```bash
 python eBiota.py --Function doall